Rthorpesr/liri-node-app/README.md

 Reason: GWU Boot camp  Homework assignment

 Purpose: To create a node.js  application that demonstrates the following:

 1.)
 Using NPM to install modules need to successfully run the program.

 2.)
+Using and understanding of the following:

+a.)
+Require

+b.)
+FS

-Using and understanding of the following: a.)
-Require b.)
-FS c.)
-Reading of external text files d.)
-Writing to external text files (Logging) e.)	 function, the “FS”
+c.)
+Reading of external text files

+d.)
+Writing to external text files (Logging)

-f.)
+e.)	 function, the “FS”

 3.)
 The program when working correctly should be able to

 a.
 When typed on the command line: node liri.js concert-this <artist/band name here>

       i.
 Execute the commands in the program and return a list of concert date for the band entered.
-The program with create a search using: Bands in Town Artist Events API ("https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp") for the artist and render the following information about each event to the terminal:
+T The program with create a search using: Bands in Town Artist Events API ("https://rest.bandsintown.com/artists/"
+           + artist + "/events?app_id=codingbootcamp") for the artist and render the following information about each event to the terminal:

                       	Name of the venue

                       	Venue location
 	Date of the Event (use moment to format this as "MM/DD/YYYY") 4.)
 When typed on the command line: node liri.js spotify-this-song '<song name here>' This will show the following information about the song in your terminal/bash window